-In addition to the specific courses below, I’ve written a number of posts here on the blog about my approach to pedagogy:
+In addition to the specific courses and initiatives below, I’ve written a number of posts here on the blog about my approach to pedagogy:

 How do you measure a book?
 Can machines read?
 Do we read prose texts now the way people read them in 1919 or in 1819?
 We are swimming in textual data that could change our understanding of the written word - if you have the right tools and know how to access and work with it.
 What could you learn to do with all these different forms of textuality, with all this data?
 Can you find connections between your current interests in literature and the perspectives that technology opens up, or the goals of your career?